henrygong/bio2bio/README.md

 web3
 hexbytes
 cryptography

+Also, an IPFS daemon must be running in the background at port 5001.

 How to run postToEth.py:
 python postEth.py -e -p=\<Previous hash as string\> -t=\<Data tag integer\> -f=\<File or folder name to upload\> -a=\<Wallet address, for now use Rinkeby\> -k=\<Secret key for the wallet\>